 Ensure that all accesses and updates to data that are vulnerable to premature task termination are executed in abort-deferred regions (e.g., protected operations).

-Make use of timed task communication that will time-out if the called task does not respond.
+Use timed task communication that will time-out if the called task does not respond.

 6.63 Lock protocol errors [CGM]